Introduction to Mindfulness

 Drop-In Hours for the Stress Management Resource Center

-Students are also welcome to attend our Stress Management and Peak Performance Training Drop-In Hours at the Stress Management Resource Center, located at Rm.
-3.234 Searle Hall, Evanston Campus, for additional individualized consultation and practice.
+Students are also welcome to attend our Stress Management Drop-In Hours at the Stress Management Resource Center, located at Rm.
+3.233 Searle Hall, Evanston Campus, for additional stress management practice.
 This is a drop-in clinic, so you can attend as often as you would like.
 Registration not needed.
-For more information, please contact CAPSWorkshops@u.northwestern.edu.
+For more information, please see https://go.dosa.northwestern.edu/caps_workshops/workshops/26 or contact CAPSWorkshops@u.northwestern.edu.

 Evanston Stress Management Resource Center Hours: